UltimateCC/extension/README.md

 Before and after translation ?

 ##### Detect used translations to enable only necessary ones
-Would probably require large server capacity to handle viewer requests, worth ?
+Would probably require large server capacity to handle viewer requests, probably not worth

 ##### Export generated subtitles
 Export subtitles to an SRT files to allow later use